anthonydgj/wael/README.md

 Supported data formats include WKT, GeoJSON and WAEL.

-Data or code can also be used from network locations:
+To use data or code from a network location, provide the URL path as a string:
 ```
 Lib = Use("https://gist.githubusercontent.com/anthonydgj/29dd64c93e0656475e01bf228f117144/raw/7b65273fab38af5b9793d1bade7a6afd5ff5d021/ext.wael")
 ```

 By default, the last expression in a WAEL script will be returned from a `Use` expression.
-To provide one or more named variables in a module, the `export` keyword can be used with variable declarations and accessed using the accessor `:` operator:
+To also provide one or more named variables in a module, the `export` keyword can be used with variable declarations and accessed using the accessor `:` operator:
 ```
 MyLib = () => (
     export let p = Point(2 2)